- About Us

-Please use the links at the top of the page for information on Ike, conducting research, and visiting in person.
+Please visit the Eisenhower Presidential Library's official website for information on Ike, conducting research, and visiting in person.

 The Eisenhower Presidential Library is one of 13 Presidential Libraries administered by the National Archives and Records Administration.
 They preserve the documents and artifacts of our Presidents, providing insight into the times in which these Presidents lived and served the nation through archives, museums, and special programs.